qimizhang/ST-data-for-sequence/README.md

 ###You could train the sequence prediction task using the processed data.
 Input data and labels for three years are listed in CSV files.

 ###These settings could be changed as your requirements.
-Please check the code and origin data.
+Please check the code and origin data: https://drive.google.com/drive/folders/10Do1bC_5oHe3x_fyieXTXTD190y8cp-4?usp=sharing.

 ### Author: Qiming Zhang